reiniiriarios/chromaticity-color-utilities/README.md

 ### HEX : Hexidecimal

-May use string or numberical value.
+May use string or numerical value.
 Strings are case-insensitive.
 Short form or long form may be used. # ignored if present.

 ```ts
 Color.from('hex',hex)